Landixbtw/weather_cli/README.md

 "location":{"name":"New York","country":"United States of America","region":"New York","lat":"40.714","lon":"-74.006","timezone_id":"America\/New_York","localtime":"2024-10-19 18:51","localtime_epoch":1729363860,"utc_offset":"-4.0"}
 ```

-Which we look for in the json file, if we find it, we then look for the "name",
+Which we look for in the json file if we find it, we then look for the "name",
 if this is a string, and the valuestring is not NULL we display it on the terminal.
-This is basically how all of it works.

 ## Converting characters

 I am German, and in the german language there are so called "[umlaute](https://en.wikipedia.org/wiki/Umlaut_%28linguistics%29)" these are letters with the small dots over them ö ä ü.
 Some city names most notably München have these.
 I had to discover that the weatherstack API does not support these umlaute.
 So I thought about how I can detect them and convert them to oe ae ue, which means the same but is a format that the weatherstack api can read and process.
-So München becomes Muenchen.
-I tried over days, with many different approaches, but could not figure out.
-You can still find my inital
-attempts on trying to convert the characters, at the bottom of the ```main.c``` file.
-Eventually I caved and asked [claude.ai](https://www.claude.ai/new).

-!!!
-MORE DETAIL ON HOW THIS WORKS
+The [transliterate_umlaut]() function just checks for the first four bytes which are always the same, in this case "0xC3", if they match the next four are checked.
+they are then replaced with ae for ä ue for ü and oe for ö.
+München -> Muenchen
+Köln -> Koeln
+Märkrisch Buchholz -> Maerkrisch Buchholz

+This is the UTF-Character chart --> https://www.utf8-zeichentabelle.de/unicode-utf8-table.pl?start=128&utf8=0x

-## Getting and downloading the weather picture (terminal_display_picture.c)
+## Getting and downloading the weather picture  <!-- (terminal_display_picture.c) -->

-The API this is all built on is the [weatherstack API](https://www.weatherstack.com).
-It provides us with all the information needed, and even provides a link to a picture.
+The API provides a direct link to a png, that we download with curl.
+I implemented a system that checks if the png already exists,
-The picture that is being displayed / downloaded, is dependant on the weather of the
+if it does the programm displays the picture that is already on your machine, this is possible because the pictures get the same names everytime.
-city we are trying to look up.
-The picture is then being downloaded with curl.
+With the [get_filename()](https://github.com/Landixbtw/weather_cli/blob/main/src/terminal_display_picture.c#L241) function we take the url to the picture and deleting everything before
+the last /.
+This then gives us /filename.png,
+we then delete the / and there we have the filename.
+The [file_exists()](https://github.com/Landixbtw/weather_cli/blob/main/src/terminal_display_picture.c#L241)
+function checks if the file exists, if not then the download part is triggered.

 ## Displaying the picture on the command line